saltcorn/react/README.md

 # react-lib

 The system gives you access to [**react-lib**](https://github.com/saltcorn/react-lib).
-This is a module with hooks and functions to interact with the Saltcorn system. <br>
+This is a module with hooks and functions to interact with the Saltcorn system.
+To use it, add it as peerDependency in your components-lib.<br>
 The following examples are basic, more complete code can be found [here](https://github.com/saltcorn/react/tree/main/examples).

 Note: If you provide your own bundle, you need to integrate **react-lib** yourself.